wisscot/LaoJi/Topics/Graph.md

 ## Bellman-Ford

-Same functionality with Disjtra's Algorithm \
+Same functionality as Disjtra's Algorithm \
 Pros: good with / can detect negative cycle

 ```python